ABans Enterprises Ltd.

 The Board of Directors of the Company has laid down Code of Conduct for Directors andSenior Management and Employees which also includes Code for Independent Directors as perSchedule IV of the Companies Act 2013.
 All Board members including Independent Directorsand Senior Management Personnel have affirmed compliance with the respective Codes ofConduct along the code of conduct laid down under the SEBI (Listing Obligations andDisclosure Requirements) 2015.for the year under review.

 The Company has not entered into any contracts with companies in which some of theDirectors of the Company are interested as director or member.

-Pursuant to the provisions of the Companies Act 2013 and SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015 the Board of Directors has carried out anannual performance evaluation of its own performance and that of the Directors andCommittees.
+Pursuant to the provisions of the Companies Act 2013 and Regulation 17 of SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015 the performanceevaluation of the Board and its Committees were carried out during the year under review.

 The Evaluation is done as per the Evaluation Policy which has been adopted by the Boardof Directors.
 The policy provides for evaluation of the Board the Committees of the Boardand individual Directors including the Chairman of the Board.
 The Policy provides thatevaluation of the performance of the Board as a whole; Board Committees and Directorsshall be carried out on an annual basis.
 During the year the first Evaluation cycle wascompleted by the Company internally which included the Evaluation of the Board as a wholeBoard Committees and Directors.
 The exercise was led by the Chairman of Nomination andRemuneration Committee along with an Independent